robhagemans/basicode/BASICODE.rst

 Variables must be assigned a value before they may be used.

 Arrays are lists of values of the same type.
 They must be declared first using the DIM statement.
 The rules for array names are the same as for scalar variables, i.e. a letter optionally followed by another letter or number, and the dollar sign ``$`` for string arrays.
 Arrays have a separate name space from scalar variables so an array and a scalar variable with the same name may co-exist without confusion.

 Arrays are indexed by a whole number enclosed in parentheses ``()``.
 The first index is ``0``, the last index is the number specified in the DIM statement which declared the array.
 At most two dimensions are allowed.

+Numerical values are floating-point and single-precision: a precision of no more than 6 significant figures is guaranteed.

 Strings must be no longer than 255 characters.